 Of course, features are important, but many times it’s the price that is the strongest deciding argument.
 If you have two or three children and you need personalized profiles for all of them you will definitely think twice before choosing an expensive app.

-When it comes to prices, the dvs.
-Net Nanny comparison has a clear winner – the first one.
+When it comes to prices, the Qustodio vs. Net Nanny comparison has a clear winner – the first one.
 However, these two apps are difficult to compare from this point of view, because their pricing plans are very different.
-Net Nanny has a lot of levels you can choose from, but for a family with more than one child, you need the family protection pass.
+Net Nanny has a lot of levels you can choose from, but for a family with more than one child, you need the Family Protection Pass.
 That starts from $59.99 per year and covers up to 5 devices.
 There is a cheaper version of $39.99, but that one only covers one Windows or Mac device.

 Net Nanny is also compatible with many platforms and has an easy web-based configuration.
 It has strong filters, delivers detailed reports, and even allows you to divide your child’s time allowance between different devices.
 But it also has cons.
 It doesn’t offer location tracking and geofencing, older logs automatically disappear after 30 days, and it’s a bit expensive.